-Do you want to know how to remove broken lug nut?
-Doing some repairs with your vehicle, you might find it rewarding.
-The only problem is when you discovered that one or two of the lug nuts in your automobile are broken but you need to go.
-Even if you don’t encounter this problem very often, it is not impossible.
-Before it surfaces, you might want to learn how to do it right the first time to eliminate any associated stress for not knowing what to know.
+Do you want to know how to remove a broken lug nut?
+It could be useful to know when making repairs on your vehicle.
+The only problem is when you discover that one or two of the lug nuts are broken, but you need to use your car.
+Even if this situation rarely happens, you should learn how to do it right the first time to avoid unnecessary headaches.

 Things you will need

 - 12pt socket head

 1. Park Your Car Safely on a Flat Surface

 First, look for a place to park the car on a level surface.
 Never attempt to remove a broken lug nut on a slope.
 Make sure there’s plenty of room to move safely around the car.

 If you discover a stripped or damaged lug nut, go to a parking lot or somewhere with a safe, open space to ensure you can work safely on your car, as it may take some time to repair the nut.
 Always set the parking brake.